 Housebreaking is about schedules and consistency.
 We recommend utilizing a crate for housebreaking and establishing a schedule for feeding, potty breaks outdoors and play time.
 We have used the techniques in and now offer, How to Housebreak Your Dog in 7 Days by Shirley Kalstone.
 This is a fantastic little book with sample schedules and great information and considerations for housebreaking.

-Often, difficulty with grooming in general is a low threshold to minor discomfort, lack of trust or confidence.
-Sometimes it's the opposite- a dominance issue, an issue of personal space.
+A common issue with nail trimming is using tools that are dull and ineffective.
+A dull trimmer will often pull at the nail and in some cases fracture the nail rather than cut it.
+We recommend a sturdy, sharp clipper with durable cutting surfaces such as our Safari Professional Nail Trimmers.
+Often, difficulty with grooming in general is due to a low threshold to minor discomfort, lack of trust or confidence.
+Sometimes it's quite the opposite- an invasion of a 'dominant' or 'sharp' dog's personal space.
 Move the dog to a quiet area that is 'neutral'.
 Patience is the key, remain calm and make steady progress.
-Gradually desensitize to handling the feet.
+Gradually desensitize to handling the feet by simply touching the feet and rewarding the dog.
 Don't rush getting the nails trimmed the first few sessions.
 You can easily handle the feet and activate the trimmers without actually trimming the nails and praising the dog and offering a food reward for good, calm behavior.
 Allow the dog to smell the clippers and make time in the area positive.
 You can eventually trim a nail gently but don't worry about doing all the nails in one sitting.
-Understand it will take some time and be patient.
-You can do the nails over a period of time until it becomes less of an issue.
+Understand it will take time and patience.
+We recommend shortening nails gradually over a period of time until it becomes less of an issue.

 Trim the tip only being careful not to cut the quick.
 You can try a Dremel tool as well to take the edges down without the clipping motion of traditional clipers.
 Some dogs mind the Dremel less although some habituation to the mechanical sound may be necessary.
 Don't be rough or scare him, take time to make the dog comfortable.
 Invest in good clippers, sharp clippers are better and result in less pull on the nail.